Ph.D., Rice University, 2006

-Robert Erlewine is an Assistant Professor in the Religion Department at Illinois Wesleyan.
+Robert Erlewine is a Professor in the Religion Department at Illinois Wesleyan.

 Dr. Erlewine teaches courses on the religious diversity and the challenges of tolerance

 and pluralism, Judaism throughout the ages, Diasporic Judaism (especially American

 Jewish thought), philosophers reading the Bible, and the problem of evil.

 Professor Erlewine holds graduate degrees from Boston College (M.A. in Philosophy)

 and Rice University (Ph.D in Religious Studies).
 As a scholar, Dr. Erlewine is interested